 Since so many candidates had credits that were set to expire during the pandemic, NASBA made a recommendation that Boards of Accountancy develop plans to extend candidates’ credits.
 And most boards established extensions because candidates were unable to continue to sit for their exams.

-Since the future of the pandemic is unknown, I’ve included a summary of the 2020 and 2021 credit extension policies.
+Since the future of the pandemic is unknown, I’ve included a summary of the 2020 and 2021 credit extension policies for historical purposes.
 I hope this helps you understand how NASBA, the AICPA, and Boards of Accountancy work together to make sure that all candidates have fair and safe access to the CPA Exam.

 Most jurisdictions automatically granted extensions to December 31, 2020, for credits with expiration dates from April 1, 2020, to December 30, 2020.